cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

   references in any existing, inherited (higher-numbered) part continue to use the (more limited) number space of the inherited table.

+Where external information is used in a table setup mechanism that is not immutable, care needs to be taken so that, over time, references to existing table entries stay valid (i.e., the information is only extended)), and that a maximum size of this information is given.
+This allows an unpacker to recognize references to items that are not yet defined in the version of the external reference that it uses, providing backward and possibly limited (degraded) forward compatibility.

-For table setup, the present specification only defines a single table-building tag, which operates by prepending to the (by default empty) tables.
+For table setup, the present specification only defines two simple table-building tags, which operate by prepending to the (by default empty) tables.

 {:aside}
 >
-We could also define a tag for dictionary referencing (or include that in the basic Packed CBOR), but the desirable details are likely to vary considerably between applications.
-A URI-based reference would be easy to add, but might be too inefficient when used in the likely combination with an `ni:` URI {{-ni}}.
+Additional tags can be defined for dictionary referencing (possible combining that with Basic Packed CBOR mechanisms).
+The desirable details are likely to vary considerably between applications.
+A URI-based reference would be easy to define, but might be too inefficient when used in the likely combination with an `ni:` URI {{-ni}}.